Employees share their stories during Black History Month observance

 African Americans accounted in 2018 for about 2 percent of the county government workforce of about 2,000.

 Harrington said her hope for improvement extends to county services for the public.

-Kari Herinckx, a coordinator for the community engagement program, performed "Lift Every Voice and Sing," written by James Weldon Johnson and known as the black national anthem.
+Lucy Earvins, a community corrections residential counselor, performed "Lift Every Voice and Sing," written by James Weldon Johnson and known as the black national anthem.

 The audience of more than 100 also saw Janeen Smith, a juvenile services counselor, perform a libation ceremony during which a liquid is poured in memory of the dead.

 All five commissioners attended parts of the program.